 A.22.
-The owner or operator of any stationary gas turbine subject to the provisions of 40 CFR 60, Subpart GG and using water injection to control NO_X emissions shall install and operate a continuous monitoring system to monitor and record the fuel consumption and the ratio of water to fuel being fired in the turbine.
-This system shall be accurate to within +5.0 percent and shall
+The owner or operator of any stationary gas turbine subject to the provisions of 40 CFR 60, Subpart GG and using water injection to control NO_X emissions shall install and operate a continuous monitoring system to monitor and record the fuel consumption and the ratio of water be approved by the Administrator.
 [40 CFR 60.334(a)]